Bahia: Culture

 As the chief locus of the early Brazilian slave trade, Bahia is considered to possess the greatest and most distinctive African imprint, in terms of culture and customs, in Brazil.
-These include the Yoruba-derived religious system of Candomblé, the capoeira (martial art emerged in Quilombo dos Palmares, located in the state of Alagoas), African-derived music such as samba (especially Brazilian samba precursor, the samba-de-roda), Samba-reggae, afoxé, and axé, and a cuisine with strong links to western Africa, mainly in Salvador.
+These include the Yoruba-derived religious system of Candomblé, capoeira (martial art), African-derived music such as samba (especially Brazilian samba precursor, the samba-de-roda), Samba-reggae, afoxé, and axé, and a cuisine with strong links to western Africa, mainly in Salvador.

 In the interior of the state, there is the traditional culture of the vaqueiros among agricultural communities.
 From the 1550s onward, in Bahia, these farmers were integral to the process of expansion away from the coasts of Brazil.
 And the emphasis of the Tropicália movement.